cydrobolt/polr/docs/user-guide/installation.md

 you may be interested in looking at a [legacy 1.x release](https://github.com/cydrobolt/polr/releases) of Polr (now unsupported).

- - Apache, nginx, IIS, or lighttpd (Apache preferred)
+ - Apache, Nginx, IIS, or lighttpd (Apache preferred)
  - PHP >= 5.5.9
  - MariaDB or MySQL >= 5.5, SQLite alternatively
  - Composer (optional)